FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 How will you develop your code?
 Multiple ways exist to manage the development of a software, we can name two here:

-* Waterfall:
+* Waterfall: **TBD**

-* Agile:
+* Agile: **TBD**

 Research is an iterative provess involving a lot of trials/errors cycle and experimentation and communication will be a key aspect of success.
 It might be interesting to have short development cycles with an iterative approach.
 This will help you analyse intermediary research outcomes, review the development of the software (and documentation) and overall progress.
 It is not rare that while developing a research tool with a clear goal in mind you end up finding serendipitous results.
 Whatever method of project management you choose, ensure that it is fostering collaboration within the group.

 In addition, what tools are you using for software development?
 Do not end up with multiple files for the multiple version of your software (e.g. version1, version 1_1, version1_2, version1_final, version1_final2, etccc).
 It will become unmanageable.
-To avoid such a situationm, it is important to have a version control tool that allows you to track the changes that you implement in your software. **[Add link to Neil's lectures]**
+To avoid such a situationm, it is important to have a version control tool that allows you to track the changes that you implement in your software. **[Add link to Neil's lectures TBD]**

 ### Timeline and Milestones